dunxen/bolts/02-peer-protocol.md

 sessions to collectively construct a single transaction.
 This preserves the ability to open multiple channels in a single transaction.
-While `serial_id`s are generally chosen randomly, to maintain consistent transaction ordering across all peer sessions, it is simplest to invert the bottom-bit of received `serial_id` before forwarding them to other peers.
+While `serial_id`s are generally chosen randomly, to maintain consistent transaction ordering across all peer sessions, it is simplest to reuse received `serial_id`s when forwarding them to other peers, inverting the bottom bit as necessary to satisfy the parity requirement.

 Here are a few example exchanges.

 #### *initiator* only

-A, *initiator* has two inputs and an output (the funding output).
+A, the *initiator*, has two inputs and an output (the funding output).
 B, the *non-initiator* has nothing to contribute.

         +-------+                       +-------+